rage/java-programming/data/part-2/4-methods.md

 <!-- Tarkastellaan seuraavaksi esimerkkiä, missä metodi palauttaa arvon.
 Ohjelman `main`-metodi kutsuu erillistä `kaynnista`-metodia, jossa luodaan kaksi muuttujaa, kutsutaan `summa`-metodia, ja tulostetaan `summa`-metodin palauttama arvo. -->

 Let's now study an example where the method returns a value.
-The `main` method of the program calls a separate `start` method, inside of which two variables are created, the `sum` method is called, and the the value returned by the `sum` method is printed.
+The `main` method of the program calls a separate `start` method, inside of which two variables are created, the `sum` method is called, and the value returned by the `sum` method is printed.

 <!-- ```java
 public static void main(String[] args) {